Safeguarding Policy

 With thanks to Disability Equality North West for their advice and guidance in preparing this policy

-Target Audience: All staff, volunteers and participants in Together!
+Target Audience: All workers, volunteers and participants in Together!
 2012 C.I.C. activities.

 Background and Introduction

 Together!
 2012 C.I.C. believes that every individual who accesses our activities has a right to a life free from fear, to be treated with dignity and respect, to have their choices respected, and not to be forced to do anything against their will.
 This policy, including the practices and procedures that we describe within it, has been drawn up on the basis of law and guidance that protects children and vulnerable adults.
 Other relevant Together!
-2012 CIC policies include our Code of Conduct for Directors, Employees, Apprentices, Interns and Volunteers, our Data Protection Policy and our Health and Safety Policy.
+2012 CIC policies include our Code of Conduct for Directors, Employees, Apprentices, Interns and Volunteers, our Data Protection Policy, our Health and Safety Policy and our Safer Spaces policy.

 Definition of Abuse